 Threaded through this terrible downward trajectory are songs familiar to every Englishman or woman: Land Of Hope And Glory, Silent Night, God Save The Queen.
 It elicits subliminal nationalist, Christian and monarchist songs delivered as dirges, widespread inculcated beliefs reduced to superficial nursery rhymes; an entire national psyche rendered redundant.
 These days, the world has moved on.

-Crowhurst is out in the UK on Friday, March 23rd.
+Crowhurst is out in the UK in March.
+Out on VoD in October.